Young Earth creationism: Scientific Revolution and the old Earth

-Beginning in the 18th century, support for a young Earth declined among scientists and philosophers as new knowledge including discoveries of the Scientific Revolution and philosophies of the Age of Enlightenment.
+Beginning in the 18th century, support for a young Earth declined among scientists and philosophers.
+New knowledge included discoveries of the Scientific Revolution and philosophies of the Age of Enlightenment.
 In particular, discoveries in geology required an Earth that was much older than thousands of years, and proposals such as Abraham Gottlob Werner's Neptunism attempted to incorporate what was understood from geological investigations into a coherent description of the Earth's natural history.
 James Hutton, now regarded as the father of modern geology, went further and opened up the concept of deep time for scientific inquiry.
-Rather than assuming that the Earth was deteriorating from a primal state, he maintained that the Earth was infinitely old.
-Hutton stated that:
+Rather than assuming that Earth was deteriorating from a primal state, he maintained that the Earth was infinitely old.
+Hutton stated:

 the past history of our globe must be explained by what can be seen to be happening now … No powers are to be employed that are not natural to the globe, no action to be admitted except those of which we know the principle.

-Hutton's main line of argument was that the tremendous displacements and changes he was seeing did not happen in a short period of time by means of catastrophe, but that the incremental processes of uplift and erosion happening on the Earth in the present day had caused them.
-As these processes were very gradual, the Earth needed to be ancient, in order to allow time for the changes to occur.
+Hutton's main line of argument was that the tremendous displacements and changes he was seeing did not happen in a short period of time by means of catastrophe, but that incremental processes of uplift and erosion happening on Earth had caused them.
+These processes were very gradual, hence Earth had to be ancient, in order to allow time for the changes to occur.
 While his ideas of Plutonism were hotly contested, scientific inquiries on competing ideas of catastrophism pushed back the age of the Earth into the millions of years – still much younger than commonly accepted by modern scientists, but much older than the young Earth of less than 10,000 years in which Biblical literalists believed.